FortiethAtom4/rogueultralite/README.md

 Fireballs will do 0 damage to a blocking target.
 You heal 1 HP if you successfully block a Fireball.

 -ABILITY: use an ability.
-There are 3 available to the player:
+There are 4 available to the player:
 1. Heal: heals you.
 2. Fireball: deals increased damage.
 Blocking targets take no damage.
 3. Mana Burst: deals massive damage that ignores blocks.
-Limited uses.
+Limited uses, but charges as you attack and successfully block.
+4. Entropy: deals low damage that ignores blocks.
+Charges your Mana Bursts twice as fast.

 -NONE: pass your turn.
 Why would you do that?

 -FF: Surrender.

-Try to beat all 7 rounds of enemies!
+Try to beat all 9 rounds of enemies!

 # GLHF